Endodontics in New City, NY

 Treatment of Resorption

 Resorption is an unusual phenomenon in which the cells either on the outside or inside of the root malfunction and begin to dissolve the hard tooth structure.
 Both cause large defects in the tooth.
-An experienced endodontist in New City, New York, works to remove these malfunctioning cells, stop the resorption process, repair the damaged area with fibrous tissue or other materials, and restore the tooth in hopes of saving it.
-Resorption is difficult to treat and should always involve an endodontist’s intervention.
+An endodontist in New City, New York, works to remove these malfunctioning cells, stop the resorption process, repair the damaged area with fibrous tissue or other materials, and restore the tooth in hopes of saving it.
+Resorption is difficult to treat and should always involve an endodontist.

 Management of Developing Tooth Roots

 In young children, the teeth appear in the mouth before the roots have completely formed.
 If these young teeth sustain injuries, it can cause the growth of the root to stop.
-Endodontists use specialized materials and techniques to stimulate growth and development of these immature roots so the teeth will be strong enough to last the child’s lifetime.
+Endodontists use advanced materials and techniques to stimulate growth and development of these immature roots so the teeth will be strong enough to last the child’s lifetime.
 This helps preserve the natural tooth structure and prevents the need for crowns or other restorations later.

-Frequently Asked Questions Endodontic in New City
+Frequently Asked Questions About Endodontics in New City

 CONTACT